-As I hinted above, beyond searching, AR is also great for its really nifty regular expression feature, to help build regex's declaratively (with a wizard-like interface).
+As I hinted above, beyond searching, FLL is also great for its really nifty regular expression feature, to help build regex's declaratively (with a wizard-like interface).
 I find myself opening it just to create a RegEx when needed.
 More than that, there is also a useful "test" menu option where you can enter a RegEx, and some text against which to search, and it will show what the regex would find in that text.
 Very handy.

 Check it out